 This video documents the performance of Would Joseph Beuys have used Powerpoint? as part of the Salon Suisse event Talk Was Cheap!
 The Rise of Performance Lectures, Palazzo Trevisan, Venice, 14 June 2013.

 Would Joseph Beuys have used Powerpoint? was awarded the “Giessen award for scholarly presentation and lecture performance 2011”.
-A video of Would Joseph Beuys have used Powerpoint? was published on the Performing Science DVD.
+This is the video of this performance.